beigeworm/PicoLogger-Hardware-Keylogger/README.md

 }
 ```

-With the Pico-W you can use the 'Payload Manager' webpage to create, run, edit and delete payloads as well as enable any payload on boot.
+With the Pico W you can use the 'Payload Manager' webpage to create, run, edit and delete payloads as well as enable any payload on boot.
-The Pico-W version has it's own handler so you can use basic Duckyscript commands to create Bad-USB scripts in the editor.
+The Pico W version has it's own handler so you can use basic Duckyscript commands to create Bad-USB scripts in the editor.

-*example duckyscript*
+*example "hello world!" duckyscript*
 ```
 REM Example Script
 DELAY 1000